computer-lab/computerlab.io/source/_posts/are-you-advanced-basic.md

 Two definitions, One distinction.
 =====

+*"Whoever said," the scientist Lina demands of her humanist friend, "that a life has to have meaning?*

 Because every lifestyle choice is a coping strategy, a means to overcome the basic fact that life is just basic -- and basic to the extent that it could do without us.
 It's a story that has as much to do with the legacy of the nineteenth century as it does with the contradictions of the twentieth.

 ```